syd2/syd2/README.md

 -  Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### I am a software developer and student, currently into backend web dev but diving into mobile dev soon.
+### I am a software developer and student, currently into fullstack web dev.

 ## 🔭 I am interested in
 - Learning more about devops